Zoom

 • Save the chat.

-• The possible recording of the event is stored in an mp4 file on the recorder’s computer.
+• Any recording of the event will be stored as an mp4 file on the recorder’s computer.

 Things to consider regarding different functionalities